mozman/ezdxf/docs/source/tutorials/text.rst

     - right-click on `Open Sans Standard` and select `Properties`
     - on top of the first tab you see the font name: ``'OpenSans-Regular.ttf'``

-The style name has to be unique in the DXF document, else `ezdxf` will raise an :class:`DXFTableEntryError` exception.
+The style name has to be unique in the DXF document, otherwise `ezdxf` will raise an :class:`DXFTableEntryError` exception.
 To replace an existing entry, delete the existing entry by :code:`doc.styles.remove(name)`, and add the replacement entry.

 3D Text
 -------

-It is possible to place the 2D :class:`Text` entity into 3D space by using the :ref:`OCS`, for further information see: :ref:`tut_ocs`.
+It is possible to place the 2D :class:`Text` entity into 3D space by using the :ref:`OCS`, for further information see: :ref:`tut_ocs` and :ref:`tut_ucs_transform`.